-CAP and BCAP have set out a model which they consider is most likely to comply with the Codes and least likely to mislead consumers into making a transactional decision they would not otherwise have taken.
+CAP and BCAP have set out a model which they consider is most likely to comply with the Codes.
 The model is not intended to prescribe or proscribe any particular approach.
 However, CAP and BCAP consider that by conforming with the principles outlined, marketers are less likely to be in breach of the rules and that approaches where the information about mid-contract price information is not in line with these principles carry a greater risk of breaching the rules.